srimutyala/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

-Path Planning in a self-driving vehicle is a complex routing problem with varying environment behavior  that needs to be modelled or sensed constantly.
-It cna be broken up into a few distinct modules:

-1. Scene Recognition
-2. Obstacle Avoidance
-3. Trajectory Planning

-Scene Recognition

-Scene recognition can be achievied using a variety of sensors(RADAR, LIDAR, Imaging).
-In this project, the scene/environment information is provided as sensor inputs by the simulator.
-This comes in the form of other vehicles of the road and their positions, speeds & other information.

-Obstacle Avoidance
-Once we have the positional information of all the objects, the first task is to avoid hitting any of them.
-We achieve this calculating the speed of the objects in the vehicle's lane and slowing down.

-Trajectory Planning
-This is where a lot of the work is done.

-Rubric Criteria:
-1. The car is able to drive at least 4.32 miles without incident The code/car was run multiple times on the simulator and each time I ran over 4.32 miles without any incident.
-The car was also ran for longer periods of time (over 10 miles) multiple times without any incident.

-2. The car drives according to the speed limit.
-The car's maximum velocity is set to 49.5 mph (50 is the speed limit).
-I also made sure that the car does not travel slowly for long periods of time by increasing its speend whenever it can (if not stuck in traffic)

-3. Max Acceleration and Jerk are not Exceeded.
-The deceleration and accelerations at each update are set so as to not exceed 10 m/s^2  while also making sure the jerk does not go over 10 m/s^3.

-4. Car does not have collisions.
-The first check at every update is whether there is a car infront that's closer than 30m.
-If so, we slow down.
-Then, we evaluate options to change lanes which also takes vehicles thata re closer to ours before deciding whether shift lanes or stay in the slower lane.

-5. The car stays in its lane, except for the time between changing lanes.
-The car does stay in its lane all the time except for when it needs to change lanes.

-6. The car is able to change lanes
-We trigger a lane change feasibility check whenever there is a slower moving car in front of the vehicle that's at less 30m away.
-If we can safely exceute a lane change, we do so.
-Else, we reduce the vehicle's speed and stay in the same lane.
-We keep checking this lane change possibility as long as the car is behind a slow-moving vehicle.

-7. Path Generation
-We used a spline to map points for the vehicle's trajectory.
-A set of points are anchored at equal distances (at 30m, 45m, 60m) and new points are generated along these anchors to generate a smooth trajectory.
-This trajectory is constantly updated taking any lane chnages and slow traffic into consideration.

-Improvements
-There are many aspects of this model that can be enhanced.
-A few that are on my mind and will possibily implement soon (for the final project) are:

-1. Designing a cost function (using criteria like lane changes, desired speed, collisions, etc)
-2. Improvement in path planning where the car doesn't get boxed in slower moving traffic by using current speed, acceleration of the vehicles in the vicinity and picking a seemingly sub-optimal path in the short run but overall the best.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).